 Unless a Designated System is removed pursuant to the terms of this Agreement, the “Delivery Term” of a Designated System shall be the period starting on the first day of the month following the date the first REC from such Designated System is Delivered to Buyer and ending on the last day of the two hundred fortieth (240th) month after the start date of the Delivery Term where the first (1st) month is the month following the date the first REC from such Designated System is Delivered to Buyer; provided that such two hundred forty (240) month period shall be automatically extended day for day for each day of any Suspension Period up to a maximum extension of seven hundred thirty (730) days.

+Transfer of Designated Systems to New Product Orders.

+In connection with resolving consumer protection concerns, if the IPA determines that it would be beneficial for a Designated System to be removed from a Product Order and be reassigned to another Product Order, the IPA shall implement the reassignment in two steps:

+Firstly, the IPA shall provide to Buyer and Seller a revised Schedule A (and Schedule B, if applicable), Schedule C and Schedule D to the Product Order for such Designated System indicating the removal of such Designated System from such Product Order.

+Secondly, the IPA shall provide to Buyer and Seller a new Product Order substantially in the form of Exhibit A to this Agreement, including a Schedule A (and Schedule B, if applicable) associated with such Designated System.

+IPA shall provide the documents indicated in (i) and (ii) above concurrently, and Buyer and Seller shall execute such Schedule D in (i) and such new Product Order in (ii) within seven (7) Business Days of Seller’s and Buyer’s receipt of the Product Order to confirm the terms of the Transaction and to effectuate the reassignment.

 DELIVERY OBLIGATIONS